HQarroum/event-emitter/README.md

 event::emitter_t<std::string> emitter;
 ```

-If you do not specifically want to transmit arguments across emitters and subscribers, you can pass an empty template parameter to the emitter :
+If you do not specifically want to transmit arguments across emitters and subscribers, you can omit the template parameter :

 ```c++
 event::emitter_t<> emitter;